estefaniabarrosa/indian-restaurant-success-analysis/README.md

-# indian-restaurant-success-analysis-berlin
+# indian-food-truck-market-analysis-bangalore

-## Data-driven analysis of restaurant performance and customer behavior in Berlin using Yelp data.
+## Data-driven analysis of restaurant competition and high-traffic areas in Bangalore to identify the best location for launching an Indian food truck.

-# Restaurant Customer Insights – Berlin
+---

 ## Project Overview

-This project aims to conduct a data-driven market research analysis to evaluate the feasibility of launching an Indian food truck in Germany.
+This project aims to conduct a data-driven market research analysis to identify the most promising areas in Bangalore for launching an Indian food truck.

-This analysis will combine structured data (ratings, prices, number of restaurants) with qualitative insights from customer reviews.

-The analysis focuses on comparing different cities — with a primary emphasis on Berlin due to data availability — to understand market demand, competition, and customer preferences in the restaurant industry.
+The analysis combines structured restaurant data with location-based insights to understand market conditions, competition, and potential customer demand.

-Using datasets such as Yelp and other potential sources (e.g., Google Trends, official statistics, and open data portals), the project will explore key factors including:

-Customer ratings and reviews
+The project focuses on Bangalore as a case study, leveraging real restaurant data and external APIs to evaluate where a food truck could succeed.

+Key factors analyzed include:

-Restaurant density and competition
+- Restaurant density and competition
+- Customer ratings and satisfaction

-Pricing patterns
+- Pricing patterns and affordability
+- High-traffic areas (e.g., metro stations, tech parks)

-Indicators of demand and consumer behavior
+- Indicators of demand and consumer behavior

- Goal:
+---

+## Goal

-Identify potential opportunities and challenges for entering the market, and generate actionable insights that could support decision-making for a future food truck business.
+Identify high-potential locations and market opportunities for launching an Indian food truck, and provide actionable insights to support a data-driven business decision.

+---

-Scope Limitation:
+## Scope Limitation

-Due to time and data constraints, the analysis will focus primarily on Berlin as a case study, with limited comparison to other cities where data is available
+Due to time and data constraints, the analysis focuses on Bangalore as a single case study.

+The findings are based on available datasets and may not capture all real-world variables (e.g., permits, operational costs, or real-time foot traffic).

+---

 ## Business Goal

-The goal of this project is to evaluate the viability of launching an Indian food truck in Germany by analyzing market demand, competition, and customer preferences using data-driven insights.
+The goal of this project is to evaluate the viability of launching an Indian food truck in Bangalore by analyzing market demand, competition, pricing, and customer preferences.

+---

 ## Problem Statement

-Aspiring food entrepreneurs often lack clear, data-driven insights to determine whether a specific food concept — such as an Indian food truck — can succeed in a given market.
+Aspiring food entrepreneurs often lack clear, data-driven insights to determine where to launch a food business and how to position it in a competitive market.

-In the case of Germany, there is limited visibility into:
+In the case of Bangalore, key challenges include:

-where demand for Indian food is strongest

-how competitive the market is across different cities

-what customers value or criticize in existing restaurant experiences

-This lack of structured information makes it difficult to make informed decisions about where and how to enter the market.
+- identifying areas with strong customer demand
+- understanding the level of restaurant competition
+- evaluating pricing expectations in different locations
+- identifying gaps in the market for quick-service or street food options

+Without structured data analysis, these decisions are often based on intuition rather than evidence.

+---

-## Analytical Approach:
+## Analytical Approach

-This project will use available datasets (such as Yelp and other supporting sources) to analyze restaurant performance, customer feedback, and market conditions in order to identify patterns and potential opportunities.
+This project combines two complementary data sources:

+- **Zomato dataset**
+  Used to analyze restaurant competition, ratings, cuisine types, and pricing patterns.

+- **TomTom API**
+  Used to identify high-traffic hubs such as metro stations and tech parks, representing potential customer flow.

+By combining these datasets, the project aims to identify areas where demand and opportunity intersect.

+---

 ## Data Sources

+- Zomato Restaurant Dataset (Kaggle)
+- TomTom API (for high-traffic locations)

+---

 ## Methodology

+The project follows these main steps:

+1. Data Collection
+   - Load Zomato dataset
+   - Extract high-traffic hubs using API

+2. Data Cleaning & Wrangling
+   - Handle missing values
+   - Clean pricing and rating columns
+   - Standardize text data
+   - Filter relevant restaurant categories

+3. Data Analysis (EDA)
+   - Analyze restaurant distribution by area
+   - Evaluate competition density
+   - Analyze pricing and ratings
+   - Identify patterns in customer behavior

+4. Data Combination
+   - Merge restaurant data with traffic hubs
+   - Aggregate data by area

+5. Insight Generation
+   - Identify high-opportunity zones
+   - Detect gaps in the market
+   - Evaluate trade-offs between competition and demand

+---

 ## Insights

+---

 ## Conclusions